-- (i) The pupil does not have the ability to control his/her behaviour. - (ii) The pupil does not have the ability to understand the foreseeable consequences of his/her behaviour. - (iii) The pupil's continuing presence in the school does not create an unacceptable risk to the well-being or safety of any other person.
+(i) The pupil does not have the ability to control his/her the pupil's behaviour.

+(ii) The pupil does not have the ability to understand the foreseeable consequences of his/her the pupil's behaviour.

+(iii) The pupil's continuing presence in the school does not create an unacceptable risk to the well-being or safety of any other person.

-Other factors that must be taken into account are: the pupil's history; the use of a progressive discipline approach; whether the activity for which the pupil may be expelled is related to any harassment of the pupil because of his or her race, ethnic origin, religion, disability, gender or sexual orientation or to any other harassment; how the expulsion would affect the pupil's ongoing education; the age of the pupil; whether the behaviour was a manifestation of a disability identified in the pupil's Individual Education Plan (IEP); whether appropriate individualized accommodation has been provided (IEP); or whether the expulsion is likely to result in an aggravation or worsening of the pupil's behaviour or conduct (IEP).
+Other factors that must be taken into account are: the pupil's history; the use of a progressive discipline approach; whether the activity for which the pupil may be expelled is related to any harassment of the pupil because of his or her the pupil's race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or sexual orientation or family status, marital status, or to any other form of harassment; how the expulsion would affect the pupil's ongoing education; the age of the pupil; whether the behaviour was a manifestation of a disability identified in the pupil's Individual Education Plan (IEP); whether appropriate individualized accommodation has been provided (IEP); or whether the expulsion is likely to result in an aggravation or worsening of the pupil's behaviour or conduct (IEP); or whether the pupil has a history of marginalization or trauma.